 Roasted Butternut Squash and Brussels Sprouts with Pomegranate

-- 16 oz cubed butternut squash (see notes for more information)
+- 16 oz cubed butternut squash (see notes below for more information)

 - 2 tbsp olive oil